Värnamo Hospital

 The tough working environment of the surgical and intensive care unit requires a lot of the architecture that houses it.
 It must provide the conditions for staff to be able to save lives safely and efficiently.
 But it must also provide an environment that facilitates patients’ recovery from life-threatening conditions and comforts loved ones at some of life’s most difficult moments.

-White has been working with a development plan and on a number of renovation and construction projects at Värnamo Hospital for several years.
-Of these projects, the new surgical and intensive care unit is the biggest.
+White Arkitekter has been working on a development plan and a number of renovation and construction projects at Värnamo Hospital for several years.
+The largest of these projects is the new surgical and intensive care unit.

 The new surgical and intensive care unit provides new premises integrated into the 1970s hospital structure and the surrounding green areas.
 The exterior has been inspired by the existing buildings and their solid brick facades with vertical and horizontal slits filled with glass and aluminium.